About the College

 For more detailed information on recent history, please see the College of Nursing news archive.

 The College of Nursing at the University of Saskatchewan was established as a department in the School of Medical Sciences (later the College of Medicine) in 1938.
 Ms. Kathleen Ellis, the first Director, initially worked half time with the School and half time with the Saskatchewan Registered Nurses' Association (SRNA) as Secretary-Treasurer, Registrar and Advisor to Schools of Nursing.
 She was appointed as Professor and Director of Education in the School of Nursing in 1941, serving in this capacity until her retirement in 1950.
 She received an Honorary Doctor of Laws degree at the University of Saskatchewan on May 14, 1955.

-The first curriculum was five years in length with the first two and a half years being in the academic setting for pre-professional education.
-A committee set up in 1948 to review the curriculum recommended that there be a choice of one of three specialty areas - teaching, supervision and administration, or public heath - for senior students.
+The first curriculum was five years in length, with the first two and a half years being in the academic setting for pre-professional education.
+A committee set up in 1948 to review the curriculum recommended that there be a choice of one of three specialty areas - teaching, supervision and administration, or public health - for senior students.

 First Graduating Class of 1943

 Ms. Hazel Keeler became the second Director of the school in 1950 (1950 - 1969) and implemented a revised program, still five years in length.
 During her tenure, one year diploma programs were developed to offer additional education for nurses who wished to work in public health or in teaching and supervision.
 As well, programs were set up for diploma nurses to receive a baccalaureate degree and Advanced Psychiatric Nursing was offered as an additional specialty area.
 A major revision of the curriculum in 1967 resulted in a four year program of study for the baccalaureate degree.